 Item 15 talks about the obligation to participate in the actual operation of the franchise business.
 This is to make sure that the franchisee is devoting adequate time and effort to running each location.
 Item 16 lets you know any restrictions on what the franchisee may sell.
 Item 17 provides a summary of the renewal, termination, transfer and dispute resolutions in regards to the franchise agreement.
 Item 18 only comes into play if a public figure is used to promote the franchise.

 Item 19 is extremely important as it details the financial performance representations.
 Only 30-40 percent of franchisors provide information on how much their current franchisees are earning.
 Item 20 shows the number of franchisees opened, transferred and closed in the last three years – this lets you see if the franchise is shrinking or growing.
 Item 21 provides the audited financial statements that let you know if a franchisor is stable.

 Items 22 and 23 include the contracts you will be required to sign and the receipt you must sign when you receive the FDD.

 Franchises take different approaches regarding how much information is provided and detailed within the FDD.
 Great Harvest Franchising strives to provide significant detail for transparency into the franchise opportunity, and true to the Great Harvest Freedom Franchise, we try to keep it friendly and a little loose and fun to boot.
-We have been told candidates and even franchise attorneys that it is one of the most detailed FDDs that they have ever reviewed.
+We have been told by candidates, and even franchise attorneys, that it is one of the most detailed FDDs they have ever reviewed.
 One franchise attorney recently told us that reading our FDD was so warm and inviting that it made her feel like she was getting a big hug.